go-bootstrap/go-bootstrap/README.md

 This generator makes **A LOT** of decisions for you.
 Here's the list of things it uses for your project:

-1. PostgreSQL is chosen for the database.
+1. PostgreSQL or MySQL are chosen for the database.

 2. bcrypt is chosen as the password hasher.